 The closing of Wikispaces should not be considered as a standalone event.
 If you are using a hosted wiki solution, you need to wake up to the fact that they might close someday, because their business model is so volatile.
 If you go for a wiki hosted by another company they might close another day too.

-The best solution is to create your own educational wiki website using a self-hosted software and get host it yourself with the help of a web host.
+The best solution is to create your own educational wiki website using self-hosted software and get host it yourself with the help of a web host.
 It could sound like a lot of work but believe me; it is a long-term and permanent solution.
-One significant advantage of building a website for yourselves is that you get a customized site which best serves your purpose.
+One significant advantage of building a website for yourselves is that you get a customized site that best serves your purpose.

 Using WordPress to Create Educational Wikis

 WordPress is a beginner-friendly Content Management System (CMS) with which you can build many types of websites.
 WordPress has special tools for building educational websites.
 The advantage of WordPress is that you can customize your educational site with various plugins and themes available with WordPress.

 Before going into additional tools, you see here how to create a basic WordPress website.
 After installing WordPress on your site, you can use the additional tools mentioned here